 Q: What kind of clothing should I wear/bring?

 A: During the day, quick drying shorts and tops work best.
 For women, we recommend wearing your bathing suit under your clothes if you wish.
 For your feet, synthetic sandals like Chacos work great that have straps to hold them to your feet.
 We do not recommend flip-flops.
 In the evenings and mornings, we recommend warmer layers, including a fleece jacket, pants, socks, and closed-toed shoes (like tennis shoes).
 Additionally, shoes for hikes are recommended.
 You can purchase river shirts, river hats, sunblock, sunglasses, and other items in our Boathouse Shop prior to your trip.

 Q: Can we fish on this trip?

 A: Yes, the Salmon River has fun Smallmouth Bass fishing.
 We can throw in fishing gear for while we’re floating, as long as it does not interfere with the group traveling in a timely manner down the river.
-You can purchase a fishing license in Clarkston, WA the morning of our departure.
+Please purchase an Idaho fishing license prior to the trip at https://id.outdoorcentral.us/id/license/welcome.

 Q: What about bathrooms while we’re on the river?

 A: We have you covered.
 We follow “”Leave No Trace”” minimum impact camping and traveling etiquette on all river trips.
 The bathroom facility we use is called the River Bank Toilet System.
 When in camp, we set up the toilet in a separate, private area, complete with toilet paper and hand sanitizer.
 The guides will explain all of the details of how to use it.

 Q: What advice do you have regarding batteries for camera equipment and keeping camera equipment dry?